 FROZEN PROBIOTIC TREATMENT METHOD - We also use frozen products containing L. sakei, such as Bactoferm F-RM-52 (which contains Lactobacillus sakei and Staphylococcus Carnosus, and is sold as a starter culture for sausages).
 These come as freeze-dried powders in a packet, and should be stored in the freezer.
 They successfully treat both chronic sinusitis and acute sinusitis.
 Once opened, the L. sakei only stays alive at most a few months (it may feel weaker in as little as 8 times of use), even though the package is put back in the freezer.
 This is because L. sakei is anaerobic (dies off when exposed to oxygen).

 TREATMENT METHOD USING FROZEN PROBIOTIC: 1) Take bacteria package out of freezer and put small amount (about 1/8 teaspoon to 1/4 teaspoon) of bacteria powder and mix with 1/4 cup non-chlorinated water (we used distilled, boiled, or bottled water).
 (Note: Put remaining bacteria package back into freezer).
 2) Mix and let the bacteria-water mixture sit for about 10 to 15 minutes to "wake it up".
 3) Wash hands.
 Dip finger into bacteria mixture and smear it along the insides of one nostril (about 1/2" into the nostril) and repeat procedure in other nostril.
 OR...Can slosh a little of the mixture into the nostrils with a little spoon (because it is very watery) and inhale deeply.
-5) Repeat a few times if dabbing/smearing, but only one or two times more (for a total of 2 or 3 times in each nostril) if spooning or sloshing a little with a spoon into the nostril.
-Try not to blow the nose for at least 30 minutes.
+4) Repeat a few times if dabbing/smearing, but maybe only one more time (for a total of 2 times in each nostril) if sloshing a little with a spoon into the nostril.
+Try not to blow the nose for a few minutes.
 (Note: The mixing of the bacteria powder and water are based on the directions that came with the bacteria.)
 Every time we do a treatment we make a new L. sakei and bottled water mixture to use.